 How to Color Correct Dark Undereye Circles

-It's no secret that the last year has brought too many sleepless nights to count (thanks a lot, COVID-19 pandemic).
+No matter how hard you might try to get a good night's sleep, there are things that can keep you up (hello, stress).
 While we always advocate for trying your best to catch more Zzzs, there will inevitably be some sleep-deprived days when your undereye dark circles are, well, wide awake.

 And even if you do get plenty of sleep, dark undereye circles still affect some of us frequently, whether it be genetics, allergies, excessive sun exposure, or other factors that are hard to control.
 Below, we've enlisted the help of two makeup artists for their best tips on how to color correct undereye circles effortlessly.